 CASE Partnership Guidelines

 Collaborative awards in science and engineering, also known as Industrial or CASE studentships, allow non-academic organisations to partner with PhD research.
-They offer students training opportunities, access to expertise and equipment, and financial support.
-CASE Partners are a type of DTP Partner that provide individually linked doctoral students with a first-rate, challenging research training experience, within the context of a mutually beneficial research collaboration between academic and partner organisations in the private, public and civil society sectors.
+They offer training opportunities, access to expertise and equipment, and financial support.
+CASE Partners provide doctoral students with additional research training experiences, via mutually beneficial collaborations spanning private and public sectors.

-A CASE partnership can provide training and expertise not available in an academic setting, and can add real-world context to your research.
-It offers experience working outside of academia, and the opportunity to make industry contacts who may be important to your future career.
-It also includes a £3000 – £4000 contribution to research costs.
+A CASE partnership can provide training and expertise not available in an academic setting, adding real-world context to your research.
+It offers the opportunity to make industry contacts who may be important to your future career.
+It also includes a £4000 contribution to research costs (£1000 per annum).
 By consulting with a CASE partner, you can better shape your research questions to meet the needs of the end-users (business, policy-makers, NGOs), ultimately making your results more impactful and relevant.

 - Any non-academic organisation within the public, private or third sector that has research and/or end-user interests in NERC’s remit is eligible to act as a CASE partner within a DTP.
 This includes private industry, the research organisations of the nationalised industries, public bodies such as regional water companies, county planning offices and public sector research establishments (PSREs).